50 Super Easy Ways to Lower Your Electricity Bill

 30. Turn off the porch light: There’s nothing more comforting than driving through your neighborhood, seeing everyone’s porch lights illuminating the way home.
 Beautiful, yes, but a big waste of energy.
 Putting your outdoor lights on a timer will balance comfort vs. savings.

-33. Cook with lids on: This will enable your food to properly cook in the sufficient time allotted, and not waste more energy with unnecessary heat escaping.
+33. Cook with lids on: This will enable your food to cook properly in sufficient time allotted and not waste more energy with unnecessary heat escaping.

 34. Shut the door: It might sound obvious, but the amount of heat or air escaping when you chat with your neighbor through an open door, leave accessible for pets to meander in and out, or the constant traffic caused by kids sneaking snacks in between water fights, fluctuates your heating or cooling’s consistent flow.

-35. Take advantage of off-peak rates: Most electric companies offer off-peak reduced rates that you can use to run your water heater, washing machine, dishwasher or air conditioner that consume lot of energy.
+35. Take advantage of off-peak rates: Most electric companies offer reduced off-peak rates that you can use to run your water heater, washing machine, dishwasher or air conditioner that consume a lot of energy.

 37. Use sleep mode: Spend a few extra money to buy computer peripherals like scanner, printer that goes into sleep mode automatically or turn off when it isn’t being used.

 38. Keep your vents open: Some people believe that closing a vent can reduce energy consumption by preventing a need to heat or cool a particular room.
 That’s actually a myth.
 Closing vents can actually raise your energy costs.